raspberrypilearning/cd-beginner-unity-sushi/en/step_8.md

 title: Why does the robot spring back to facing the other way?
 ---

-The problem is that Unity understands MazeRobo's original direction as the default value `0`, and so when there's no active input from the player, the input is `0`.
+The problem is that Unity understands MazeRobo's original direction as the default value `0`, and so when there's no active input from the player, the input is `0`, so that's where to robot faces.

 You need to make it so that MazeRobo will only turn based on active player input.